-Grease the Idli moulds as usual and fill each one as you do regularly.
+Grease the Idli molds as usual and fill each one as you do regularly.
 Steam cook for 10 - 15 mins.

-Also you can mix the raagi flour to the Idli batter if you have on hand.
+Also, you can mix the ragi flour with the Idli batter if you have it on hand.

-Once steamed, let it cool before removing.
+Once steamed, let it cool before removing it.
 Serve with Sambar!